-Huawei, ZTE, IDC, Ericsson, Nokia, FW, DOCOMO, Fujitsu,
+Huawei, ZTE, IDC, Ericsson, Nokia, FW, DOCOMO, Fujitsu, LG Electronics, CEWiT

 If a CSI report configuration is associated with AO-SSB only, UE reports SSBRI based on SSB-index corresponding to AO-SSB.

+Option 1B: A CSI report configuration can be associated with both of AO-SSB and OD-SSB or associated with OD-SSB only or associated with AO-SSB only.

+RRC parameter is used to differentiate “CSI report configuration associated with both of AO-SSB and OD-SSB”, “CSI report configuration associated with OD-SSB only”, or “CSI report configuration associated with AO-SSB only”.